tESS RENÉ

 • Grounding yourself.
 Taking a breath, placing a hand on your chest, or pausing before reacting.

-Over time, these micro-practices weave joy into even difficult days—not because the hard feelings disappear, but because you’ve stopped fearing them.
+Over time, these micro-practices weave joy into even difficult days, not because the hard feelings disappear, but because you’ve stopped fearing them.
 You’ve made space for the full spectrum of human experience, and paradoxically, that openness often creates more room for joy.

-This is emotional resilience the ability to let grief and joy exist together.
-You don’t have to wait until things “pass” to allow lightness in.
-Joy isn’t a medal you earn at the end of suffering.
-It’s a tool for well-being, something you can reach for right now.
+This is emotional resilience: the ability to let grief and joy exist together.
+In fact, you don’t have to wait until things “pass” to allow lightness in.
+Instead, remember that joy isn’t a medal you earn at the end of suffering; it’s something you can invite even in the midst of it.

 Joy doesn’t wait.
 It begins with what you give yourself today.